 The tail is not exactly the wild; there are a lot of stairs, some paving stones, bridges, and signs in many places to make your travel easier.

 Before reaching Chomrong, we reached a small village called Jhinu, this place is mostly famous for its hot spring, we reached Chomrong at about 5 pm.
 The hike from Jhinu to Chomrong is about 2.5 hrs, which is a straight uphill.

-Hikers mostly love Chomrong because of its really good bakery, its tea cultivation, and the marvellous view from there.
+Hikers mostly love Chomrong because of its really good bakery, its tea cultivation, and the marvelous view from there.